wwlpublish/learn-m365-pr-auto-sync-back-test/learn-m365-pr/m365/endpoint-manager/understand-co-management/includes/7-summary.md

 Microsoft Endpoint Manager helps you by providing a single, modern, integrated management platform for managing, protecting, and monitoring all of your organization's endpoints.
 These endpoints may also include the on-premises computers and devices used by your organization.
 Co-management is concurrently managing Windows 10 or later devices with both Configuration Manager and Microsoft Intune.

-In this module, you've learned about co-management so that you are prepared to enable co-management based on the path that best suites your organization.
+In this module, you've learned about co-management so that you are prepared to enable co-management based on the path that best suits your organization.
 The goals of this module included the following:

 - Learn about the benefits of co-management
 - Understand the co-management prerequisites